Opinion | The latest chaos at the convention reveals Trump as a miserable failure

 We are opening up America again.
 Because of the strong foundation that President Trump poured in our first years, we have already gained back 9.3 million jobs in the last three months alone.

-Trump’s mismanagement of coronavirus simply disappears as a cause of the economic crisis.
+Trump’s mismanagement of the coronavirus pandemic simply disappears as a cause of the economic crisis.
 The economic crisis itself is largely reduced to only a massive jobs gain, never mind that we’re still 13 million jobs in the hole.
-Pence treats the current economy as largely a continuation of the pre-covid one.
+Pence treats the current economy as largely a continuation of the pre-covid-19 one.

 What’s also striking is the combination of this straight up gaslighting with the lack of any real plan to contain the virus going forward, given that conventions should be about where the nominee will take the country:

-Meanwhile, on the protests and the violence, Pence and many others portrayed Biden as a radical leftist.
-But that was based on numerous lies — that Biden would defund police (nope) that he supports open borders (nope) and that he won’t condemn violence (nope).
+Meanwhile, on the protests and the violence, Pence and many others portrayed Joe Biden as a radical leftist.
+But that was based on numerous lies — that Biden would defund police (nope), that he supports open borders (nope) and that he won’t condemn violence (nope).

 On top of that, Pence didn’t level with the country about the actual cause of some of the violence.
 Incredibly, Pence lamented an officer “killed during riots in Oakland, California,” without noting that the man charged with that killing is a member of the extremist race-war-seeking “boogalo boys."